chiralos/onomata-src/README.md

 interactive environment feature and not a program-forming one).
 Think of it as an alias for `global/def` or something.

-This is a freeform way of structuring onomata programs that is probably not a good idea.
+This is a freeform way of structuring programs that is probably not a good idea.
 On the plus side it requires zero additional syntax, is easy to understand, and allows compile-time programming.
 The down side is that compilation becomes undecidable, and it is